 You see, Fanny is the patron saint of bocce ball.
 If you lose a game of bocce without scoring a single point, you are “être fanny” (being fanny).

-Kissing Fanny, or experiencing such a dramatic loss, is the ultimate humiliation for players everywhere.
-And this is true in more ways than one since such a bad loss makes it seem like you don’t know how to play bocce ball at all!
+Kissing Fanny or experiencing such a dramatic loss is the ultimate humiliation for players everywhere.
+And this is true in more ways than one since such a bad loss makes it seem like you don’t know how to play bocce ball!

 So What’s Her Story?

 As the story goes, just after World War I, there was a waitress named Fanny working at the Café de Grand-Temps.
 When someone had lost a game without scoring a point, she would take pity on them and allow them to kiss her on the cheek.

 One day, the local mayor lost a game and went to the café for his prize.
 No one is sure what prompted Fanny to do what she did next, though maybe she was upset with the mayor for another reason.